maciejbajer1/cpp-numerical-algorithms/README.md

 # cpp-numerical-algorithms
-C++ implementations of classic numerical methods: Gaussian elimination, SOR, root finding, interpolation, and symbolic differentiation.
+This repository contains a set of academic tasks and implementations of classic numerical methods in C++.
+The focus is on solving equations, interpolation, automatic differentiation, and iterative algorithms for linear systems.
+Each task is implemented as a standalone module with a clean and readable codebase.